-In case a student is deficient and his/her annual progress is under 10/20 in subjects that do not have a written examination at the end of the year, (s)he is obliged to take a written examination for these subjects in June.
-If the student wants to improve his/her grade on subjects that do not have a written examination at the end of the year, (s)he can take a written examination on these subjects in June.
+In case a student is deficient and his/her annual progress is under 10/20 in subjects that do not have a written examination at the end of the year, (s)he is obliged to take a examination for these written subjects in June.
+If the student wants to improve his/her grade on subjects that do not have a written examination at the end of the year. can take а examination on these subjects in June.